-On International Women’s Day, it was Bradford Bulls Women who were the big winners at the third annual Bradford Sport Awards, sponsored by Provident.
+Bradford’s female sports starts stole the show on International Women’s Day, at the third annual Bradford Sport Awards, sponsored by Provident.

-The Bulls completed a clean sweep of trophies in 2017 and it was those achievements that saw them named Club of the Year and Sporting Highlight of the Year in the ceremony at the Northern Commercials Stadium.
-Organised by Active Bradford, the awards were attended by over 350 people from clubs, groups and organisations across the district.
+Karate star, Katelyn Entwistle was named Female SportsPerson of the Year after winning international gold on four occasions in 2017 as her stock in the world of karate continues to rise.
+Bradford Bulls women’s team completed a clean sweep of trophies in 2017 and it was those achievements that saw them named Club of the Year and Sporting Highlight of the Year in the ceremony at the Northern Commercials Stadium.
+Bulls centre, Amy Hardcastle was Highly Commended in Female Sportsperson category.

 Boxer Mohammed Haris Akbar beat England cricket star Jonny Bairstow and rugby league international John Bateman to the Sportsman of the Year title, after winning gold at the Great Britain Championships; whilst Steven Birkin won Disability Sportsman of the Year, having been selected for the Great Britain National Team for Para Taekwondo Poomsae and winning the British National Championships just three years after losing much of his sight.

 Boxing coach Mally McIver was named Coach of the Year and there was a Special Recogntion Award for John Galt, the man who started the popular Bradford Dragonboat Festival that is the biggest of its kind in the UK.
 Mark Lightowler was Volunteer of the Year for his inspirational work at Bradford Disability Football Club (BDFC).

 Trampoline starlet, Harrison Green was Young Sportsman of the Year having won the British title in 2017.